Isaacprogi/rem-waste/README.md

 ## Tech Stack

--React
+- React
--TypeScript
+- TypeScript
--Tailwind CSS for styling
+- Tailwind CSS for styling
--Axios for data fetching
+- Axios for data fetching

 ## How to run